The Distributed Application Revolution

 The entire harvest of bananas lost from one Salmonella outbreak because location data was not shared between members of the supply chain.

-The laborer that loses 1% of her wages every time she tries to send money home.
+The laborer that loses several percent of her overall wages every time she tries to send money home.

-The marauding silicon valley big data giant making 10 dollars per user per quarter on advertising, while providers of the data unwittingly feed a closed source artificial intelligence with zero profit sharing.
+The marauding silicon valley big data giant making 10 dollars per user per quarter on advertising, while providers of the data unwittingly feed a closed source artificial intelligence for free.

 If any of the use cases below interest you buckle up, we're in for a wild ride.